Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion

-Specifically, interpreting an undirected positive graph $\cG(\cV,\cE,\W)$ as a set of discrete samples on a $K$-dimensional manifold \cite{xu2020manifold}---where an edge weight $W_{i,j}$ conveys distance $d_{i,j} \in \mathbb{R}^+$ between nodes $i$ and $j$ on the manifold---we first estimate a \textit{latent coordinate} $\p_i \in \mathbb{R}^K$ for each node $i \in \cV$ in the manifold space.
-The node coordinates $\p_i$'s are computed from eigenvectors that are solutions to an optimization problem minimizing one-hop neighbor distances while maximizing two-hop neighbor distances in $\cG$.
+Specifically, interpreting an undirected positive graph\footnote{\cite{kim2012temporal} unfolded a static undirected graph into a dynamic directed graph assuming known changing network topology over time.
+Instead, we assume that undirected graph $\cG$ models static node-to-node communication.} $\cG(\cV,\cE,\W)$ as a set of discrete samples on a $K$-dimensional manifold \cite{xu2020manifold}---where an edge weight $W_{i,j} \propto d_{i,j}^{-1}$ conveys distance $d_{i,j} \in \mathbb{R}^+$ between nodes $i$ and $j$ on the manifold---we first estimate a \textit{latent coordinate} $\p_i \in \mathbb{R}^K$ for each node $i \in \cV$ in the manifold space.
+The node coordinates $\p_i$'s are estimated from eigenvectors that are solutions to an optimization problem minimizing one-hop neighbor distances while maximizing two-hop neighbor distances in $\cG$.
 Essentially, \textit{Euclidean distances between latent coordinates in the manifold space encapsulate network distances between nodes in graph $\cG$}.
-Extreme eigenvectors of a sparse symmetric matrix can be computed in linear-time using \textit{locally Optimal Preconditioned Conjugate Gradient} (LOBPCG)~\cite{knyazev2001}.
+Extreme eigenvectors of a sparse symmetric matrix can be computed in linear time using state-of-the-art numerical linear algebra algorithms, such as \textit{locally Optimal Block Preconditioned Conjugate Gradient} (LOBPCG)~\cite{knyazev2001}.

-Given the computed latent coordinates and a source node $s \in \cV$, we construct a \textit{directed acyclic graph} (DAG)\footnote{Recently, \cite{seifert2022causal} has proposed a method to model the spread of an infection using causal Fourier analysis on a DAG.
-However, their DAG construction is based on dynamic networks in which edges change over time~\cite{kim2012temporal}, and the resulting DAG graph contains $M+1$ versions of nodes in the input undirected graph, where $M$ is the number of timestamps.} $\bar{\cG}$ based on Euclidean distances from $s$ in the manifold space (see Fig.\;\ref{fig:overview} for an illustration).
+Given the computed latent coordinates and an initial infected source node $s \in \cV$, we construct a \textit{directed acyclic graph} (DAG)\footnote{Recently, \cite{seifert2022causal} proposed causal Fourier analysis on DAGs, augmenting DAGs to ensure transitive closure and thus proper eigen-decomposition of the graph shift operator.
+In contrast, our method requires only simple eigen-analysis of the directed graph Laplacian matrix and no graph modifications.}. $\bar{\cG}$ based on Euclidean distances from $s$ in the manifold space (see Fig.\;\ref{fig:overview} for an illustration).
 Spectrally, we prove that the asymmetric DAG Laplacian matrix $\L$ corresponding to $\bar{\cG}$ contains real non-negative eigenvalues, and that the DAG diffusion on $\bar{\cG}$ converges to the all-infection vector $\x(\infty) = \1$ as $t \rightarrow \infty$.
-Simulation experiments on different graph structures show that our proposed DAG diffusion accurately models viral info spreading over graphs at different time instants.
+Simulations on different graph structures show that our DAG diffusion process accurately estimates the probabilities of node infection over graphs at different time instants.